ogneng/GamersShop/README.md

 My first JavaScript and jQuery project in second year of study at FINKI.

 How to open:</br>
-First download the whole project.</br>
+•First download the whole project.</br>
-Then extract.</br>
+•Then extract.</br>
-Go to WEB folder, and open html.html in browser.</br>
+•Go to WEB folder, and open html.html in browser.</br>

 This project is purely JavaScript and jQuary, it has 5 pages but only 2 have functionalities on them.</br>